fossasia/susi_installer/docs/development_device_handout.md

 * Put in your Wifi credentials.
 For an open network set an empty password.
 If The device should connect automatically to any open network, leave SSID and password empty.
 * Click on "Reboot Smart Speaker"
 * Wait for re-boot of the speaker, SUSI will say "SUSI has started" as soon it is ready.
-* If you want to return to the installation process (i.e. to configure another network), you can reset the device by pushing and holding the button for at least 10 seconds.
+* If you want to return to the installation process (i.e. to configure another network), you can reset the device by pushing and holding the button for at least 7 seconds (a beep sounds is played).

 ### Usage
 * To speak to the SUSI.AI speaker, say 'susi' and wait for the 'bing' sound